Sonic-Amiga/ESP8266-Faikin/Simulators/CN_WIRED/README.md

  - byte[5] = 0x0A - vertical swing off (0x10 bitmask), the rest is unknown
  - byte[6] = 0x10 - unknown
  - byte[7] = 0x71 - 7 is a 4-bit sum of all nibbles; '1' in the low nibble signals "mode changed" packet.

+The conditioner is known to send "mode changed" packets three times in a row, perhaps for better reliability.
+There is no ACK/NAK signalling in this protocol.

 Packets from the controller to the conditioner always specify operation modes.
 Their format is identical to "mode change" packet above, but with type set to 0.

+NOTE: There is no way to query the conditioner about current operation modes.
+The controller is supposed to track the current state internally, based on own controls and "mode changed" nofitications from the AC.